Sidney Chouraqui: Second World War

-Postwar
+Post war

 Chouraqui was demobilised in 1945 and returned to Casablanca where he worked as a lawyer, specialising in international maritime law.
 Due to pleadings having to be done exclusively in Arabic post-Moroccan independence, he moved to France and joined the Aix-en-Provence bar.
-Chouraqui was a member of the French Jewish-Christian Friendship Association [fr] from 1967 onwards and was one of the cofounders of the International League Against Racism and Anti-Semitism (LICRA), serving as its honourary president in Aix-en-Provence.
+Chouraqui was a member of the French Jewish-Christian Friendship Association [fr] from 1967 onwards and was one of the cofounders of the International League Against Racism and Anti-Semitism (LICRA), serving as its honorary president in Aix-en-Provence.

 From 1982 onwards, Chouraqui was one of the main initiators of the Camp des Milles Memorial project that sought to preserve the site and make it a place for remembrance and humanist education.
 The project took thirty years to complete, with the site inaugurated by Prime Minister Jean-Marc Ayrault on 10 September 2012.
 Alongside a fellow resistance fighter and a deportee, Chouraqui addressed an appeal warning of the "mortal risk" of the far-right on 30 April 2017, a week before the second round of voting in the 2017 French presidential election and on the National Day of Remembrance for the Deportation [fr].

 He died on 3 February 2018, at the age of 103.